 ABOUT PROSPER AUSTRALIA

 We have everything we need.
-Our earth, and the bold achievements we have attained together through human progress is more than enough to create a fair society where every person can benefit from our shared wealth to live fuller, happier, and safer lives.
+Our earth, and the bold achievements we have attained together through human progress, are more than enough to create a fair society where every person can benefit from our shared wealth.

-With a slowing economy, rising inequality, and the exploitation of our environment, it can be difficult to be optimistic about our future.
+With rising inequality and environmental degradation, it can be difficult to be optimistic about our future.
 Many of us who contribute to our society through hard work struggle to pay our bills.
 Meanwhile, those of us who hold rights over our natural resources are allowed to profit from value they did not create.

 At Prosper, we talk to policymakers, politicians and the public about the tax shift we need for our future.
 We can use our tax system as a powerful lever towards a stronger, more productive, fairer and more sustainable society.